How many credits are required to complete the program?

 What if I have further questions?

 Please reach out to the Office of Admissions at Columbia Law School or at Columbia Business School.
-Those offices may put you in touch with Yadira Ramos-Herbert, Director of Academic Counseling and Student Outreach at the Law School, or Vidhi Desai, Assistant Director of Academic Affairs at the Business School.
+Those offices may put you in touch with Yadira Ramos-Herbert, Director of Academic Counseling and Student Outreach at the Law School.
 For career-related questions, please contact the Law School’s Office of Career Services or the Business School’s Career Management Center.